 This is the implementation of a test case.
 Here you must call the functions you want to test, and do whatever you need to check the result.
-If someting fails, make sure the process crashes or call ct:fail/[0,1] (which also will cause the process to crash).
+If someting fails, make sure the function causes a runtime error, or call ct:fail/[0,1] (which also causes the test case process to crash).